Sick and Hurt Commissioners: Demise and aftermath

 In 1796 responsibility for prisoners of war was transferred to the Transport Board.
 The Transport Board was given full responsibility for the care of prisoners of war on 22 December 1799, and in 1805 the Transport Board had taken over the business of the Sick and Hurt Board.
 In 1806 the Sick and Hurt Board was wound up and its medical duties also transferred to the Transport Board, which now had a medical commissioner.
 When the Transport Board was itself abolished in 1817, the medical side of its work, together with the medical commissioner, was transferred to the Victualling Board.
-On the abolition of the Victualling Board in 1832, naval medicine became the concern of the Physician of the Navy.
-In 1835 he was renamed the Physician General of the Navy, who was responsible to the Fourth Sea Lord.
-In 1843 the Physician General became Inspector-General of Naval Hospitals and Fleets, and in 1844 Director General of the Medical Department.
+On the abolition of the Victualling Board in 1832, the erstwhile medical commissioner was designated Physician General of the Navy; as such he had charge of all medical stores, instruments and medicines, and was 'to superintend all professional details connected with the various medical establishments'.
+(This was part of a process by which the civil departments of the Navy, formerly overseen by the Navy Board, were instead placed under the direct control of the Board of Admiralty; each department now had its own principal officer, and also a designated Superintending Lord as its representative on the Board).

+In 1841 the Physician General was renamed Inspector-General of Naval Hospitals and Fleets, and in 1844 Director General of the Medical Department.
 At the same time ships' surgeons were given commissioned status.